Welcome to the "Frequently Asked Questions" Page

 I hope that the content and information on this page can be used to answer most of your questions regarding Calgary real estate.
 In the event that your question has not been answered on this page, please feel free to reach out via email or give me a call any time!

-HOW MUCH DOES IT COST TO HIRE A BUYERS AGENT?
+HOW MUCH DOES IT COST TO HIRE A BUYERS AGENT IN CALGARY?

 This is a great question and one that we hear a lot in the real estate industry, mostly from first time home buyers or clients that are relocating from another country.
 The answer is simple, YOU DON’T PAY US!
 Right now you might be saying “but Mardy, what do you mean?
 How do you get paid?!” – The way that a “typical” transaction works when purchasing a home, is that the sellers cover the commission for the agents on both sides of the deal.
 This is great for you as a home buyer because it costs you nothing to hire me!
 In the strange and rarely seen circumstance that a seller is not paying the full commission to a buyers agent, most times it can be negotiated as part of the deal or other in most cases the buyer’s agent will accept what is being offered by the seller.
 I hope that this has answered your question in full detail and now that you don’t have the fear of paying a Realtor to buy a home, I look forward to hearing from you! 🙂

-SHOULD I GET PRE-APPROVED BEFORE I LOOK AT HOUSES?
+SHOULD I GET PRE-APPROVED BEFORE I LOOK AT HOUSES IN CALGARY?